odkr/pandoc-quotes.lua/man/pandoc-quotes.lua.md

 # DESCRIPTION

-**pandoc-quotes** is a filter for **pandoc** that replaces plain, that is, non-typographic, quotes with typographic ones for languages other than US English.
+**pandoc-quotes.lua** is a filter for **pandoc** that replaces non-typographic quotation marks with typographic ones for languages other than US English.

 You can define which typographic quotation marks to replace plain ones with by setting either a document's *quot-marks*, *quot-lang*, or *lang* metadata field.
+If none of these is set, **pandoc-quotes.lua** does nothing.

 ## quot-marks